-Ongoing collaboration between the Forest Peoples Programme (FPP) and the Ogiek indigenous peoples of Mount Elgon has resulted in examples of both autonomous and externally supported community mapping data, and designed GPS points on a base map to create thematic layouts of historical sites, forest encroachment and culturally significant places for use in legal and advocacy work.
-Meanwhile, FPP has also worked together with the Ogiek to develop maps to visualise community priorities, such as land-use zoning, the status of school funding within and adjacent to Ogiek territory, and hearings on historical injustices11.
+Ongoing collaboration between the Forest Peoples Programme (FPP) and the Ogiek indigenous peoples of Mount Elgon has resulted in examples of both autonomous and externally supported data analysis and output creation.
+For example, the Ogiek have autonomously collected and tagged community mapping data, and designed GPS points on a base map to create thematic layouts of historical sites, forest encroachment and culturally significant places for use in legal and advocacy work.
+Meanwhile, FPP has also worked together with the Ogiek to develop maps to visualise community priorities, such as land-use zoning, the status of school funding within and adjacent to Ogiek territory, and hearings on historical injustices.